 see Plate Tone

 Reward cards carrying appealing images and subject matter began to be produced in the 1880’s as a marketing strategy; they were included free with packaged goods as a reward for the purchase.
 Since these cards were produced as collectables and were not meant to be mailed, descriptive information as well as advertising was usually placed on their backs.
-They were issued in sets to encourage multiple product sales among those anxious to collect them.
+They were issued in sets to encourage sales among those anxious to collect them.
 Reward cards were usually larger than trade cards but not quite up to that of a standard sized postcard.
 Cigarette cards eventually became the most popular form of all reward cards.

 In Great Britain another type of reward card appeared between the 1880’s and the 1920’s.
 These cards were issued by schools on a quarterly basis to act as a reward for good attendance by students.
-They were initially produced in a standard postcard size, and without advertising on their backs they could be mailed.
-A wide variety of subjects such as animals, plants, ships, scenery, and fairy tales appeared on them, which were mostly rendered by drawn illustration.
-In 1903 these cards were printed in larger sizes, making them impossible to mail without trimming them down.
+They were initially produced in a standard postcard size, and without advertising on their backs so they could be mailed.
+A wide variety of subjects such as animals, plants, ships, scenery, and fairy tales appeared on them, which were mostly rendered through drawn illustration.
+In 1903 these cards were being printed in larger sizes, making them impossible to mail without trimming them down.
 As they became difficult to place in standard sized albums their collectability and popularity declined.

 Road of a Thousand Wonders

 The Road of a Thousand Wonders was a name given to the Southern Pacific Railroad’s 1300 mile Shasta Route, running from Los Angeles to Portland, Oregon, in an effort to encourage tourism.
-A great many postcards were created of the views along this route, and references to the Road of a Thousand Wonders are often found printed on them.
+A great many postcards were created of the views along this route, and references to the Road of a Thousand Wonders are often printed on them.

 Rosin is the sap from resinous trees that has been hardened through a purification process.
 Rosin is available in crystal or powdered form.
 It is hard and brittle, melts at low temperatures, and is soluble in alcohol.
-It is often used in intaglio printing as a component of acid resists, especially with the aquatint method.
+It is often used in intaglio printing as a component of acid resists, especially with the aquatint technique.

 Between 1750 and 1850 numerous versions of a rotary press were invented.
-They had already been in use for some time for printing on fabric but little is known about them.
+They had already been in use for some time for printing on fabric, but little is known about them.
 The Englishman, David Napier who had made many improvements to the cylinder press patented a design for a rotary press in 1837 but did little to put it into production.
 It was the rotary press patented in 1844 by Richard M. Hoe of New York City that would revolutionize the printing industry.
 It consisted of one large roller into which columns of type were fitted surrounded by a number of smaller impression rollers that applied pressure to the back of the paper.
 A separate image could be printed simultaneously for every impression roller present with only one revolution of the large roller.
-Unlike the roller of the cylinder press that would turn back and forth with the press bed, Hoe’s roller would continuously turn in only one direction.
+Unlike the roller of the cylinder press that would turn back and forth with every pass of the press bed, Hoe’s roller would continuously turn in only one direction.
 Printing speed was determined by how fast this roller could be made to rotate and how many impression rollers could be fitted around it.
 While this press used hand fed sheets of paper, another design that would accept and cut web fed paper was invented by William Bullock in 1865.
 Hoe and Bullock would work together to make many additional improvements to rotary presses.
 By the 1890’s there would be a variety of rotary presses available, and within ten years most of these steam driven machines were electrified.
 As presses were motorized they became ever faster, and with electric power a whole range of new features could be added to them.

 Rural Free Delivery

-Rural Free Delivery was a mail delivery service provided to rural areas by the U.S. Post Office Department.
+Rural Free Delivery is a mail delivery service provided to rural areas by the U.S. Post Office Department.
 Postage was traditionally paid to cover the cost of transporting mail from post office to post office.
 Home delivery was only available through private companies for an additional fee.
 It was not until 1863 that the Post Office Department started City Free Delivery to locations with over 10,000 inhabitants.
 This represented less than a quarter of the nation’s population for even with rising urbanization most American’s continued to live in a rural environment.
 In 1896 an experiment was initiated to deliver mail to regions outside of cities, which was a difficult task since most mail went out by horse and buggy until the service was motorized in 1914.
 By 1902 Rural Free Delivery became official postal policy.
-This service greatly fed the postcard craze as it created a new audience of millions.
+This new service greatly fed the early postcard craze as it created a new audience of millions.